seek-oss/eslint-config-seek/README.md

 First, install this package, and the necessary peer dependencies listed in this project's [package.json](package.json).

-Then create a file named `eslint.config.js` with following contents in the root folder of your project:
+Then create a file named `eslint.config.js` with the following contents in the root folder of your project:

 ```js
 module.exports = require('eslint-config-seek');